-Ten Flying Lessons-Apologize in person
+Ten Flying Lessons

 A NASA report is a paper confessional, an anonymous form for pilots to send a mea culpa to the FAA through the Aviation Safety Reporting System, protecting us from prosecution if we break a regulation.
 It doesn’t offer forgiveness if we’ve been intentional, criminal, or habitual offenders, just when we make an honest mistake and own up to it.
 Mistakes like forgetting to maintain an assigned altitude, cutting the edge of Class B airspace too close, or unintentionally breaking one of the thousand’s of FAA rules we’re supposed to have memorized by heart.
 It’s a blanket form acknowledging the burden of being human.
 Of being tired, distracted, overworked, unsure, or confused.
 Protecting us in case there’s an investigation.
 NASA forms are quite beautiful and simplistic.
 Hundreds of thousands of honest admissions of shared mistakes, our conscience collected and analyzed somewhere within a giant, lethargic, forgiving brain.
 All in an attempt to make a system that has become impossible for pilots to navigate, a little better, a little kinder.
 It’s not perfect but neither is any apology, so I’ve adopted it as the form I use for how to apologize.
 Apologize quickly, within 10 days.
 Apologize specifically, say I’m sorry for exactly what you did, in detail, without expecting a response, or forgiveness.
 Forgive yourself for being human and making a mistake.
 Collect the data from your own mistakes to stop making them, and filing the same apologies over and over again.
 Then share what you learn with others, so they can learn and laugh along with you at your mistakes!